My Money Management Routine

 Export Transactions & Review Category Totals

 At each month’s end, I export my transactions from Copilot and add them to my financial tool.
-The spreadsheet is formula driven to subtotal transactions by category, by month, but you could just as easily type in the subtotals from the monthly review screen in Copilot without exporting anything or writing fancy formulas.
+The spreadsheet is formula driven to subtotal transactions by category and month, but you could just as easily type in the subtotals from the monthly review screen in Copilot without exporting anything or writing fancy formulas.
 The daily exercise of categorizing transactions makes this monthly process really pain free.

 Review Example

-In the restaurants category, we kept our costs pretty low in January.
-The conditional formatting highlights where our restaurant spending shot up in February, so we scaled back in March.
-Even though the restaurants category increased dramatically one month, you can see my overall spending (top line) stayed relatively consistent throughout the first quarter.
+In the restaurants category, we kept our costs pretty low in January ($201.)
+The green conditional formatting in February highlights where our restaurant spending shot up ($545), so we used that as a sign to cut back in March ($189).
+Even though the restaurants category increased dramatically one month, you can see my overall spending (top line) stayed relatively consistent throughout the first three months of the year.

-This exercise also highlights how small, routine charges add up quickly.
-Those five, sporadic Amazon purchases didn’t feel impactful in the moment, but when you find your shopping budget in the red by $100 at the end of the month, it has the potential to change your perspective on “little treats” and your long term spending habits.
+This exercise also highlights how small routine charges add up quickly.
+Those five $20ish Amazon purchases didn’t feel impactful in the moment, but suddenly your shopping budget is in the red by $100.
+Use this knowledge to think twice before hitting the “one click purchase” button willy nilly next month.

-Every month there will inevitably be a spending anomaly, and the category it affects will likely vary — you may require a new set of tires, take an international vacation, or need a major home repair.
-Unless you have a crystal ball, there’s no way to build these things into your budget, and that’s for the best.
-You don’t want to build a routine budget based on non-routine expenses anyway!
-Because of those anomalies, be sure to examine your overall monthly budget, too.
-If your overall spending is staying relatively consistent, then you’re probably doing okay (assuming you set realistic budgets.)
+Every month there will inevitably be a spending anomaly, and the category it affects will likely vary.
+You may run over a nail and need a new tire or need a major home repair.
+Unless you have a crystal ball, there’s no way to build these things into your budget.
+This is why emergency funds (should) exist.
+You don’t want to build a routine budget based on non-routine expenses — expect to exceed the monthly allocation in these categories and adjust downward in other discretionary spending categories if possible.
+If your overall spending is staying relatively consistent, then you’re still on track.

 Zooming out allows you to see the bigger picture and not dwell too heavily on necessary anomalies; however, if your shopping related spending steadily increases month-over-month because the LTK app is too conveniently placed on your home screen, you’re probably uncovering a bad habit rather than an anomaly.